 I don’t know why they tried to make these Revenge mechanics a thing in single player.
 The AI opponents are generic drones with no personality and you’re not going to want to take revenge on them for wasting you, especially when half the time they just get credit when you bin it yourself.
 I still curse Jack Benton’s name and his overpowered yellow car whenever I think about FlatOut 2, but somehow Driver #3 in generic car #5 fails to elicit that sort of response.
 One reviewer even suggested adding a storyline to give Burnout more personality, but I wouldn’t go quite that far.

 Oh yeah, the shortcuts.
-Those are a new addition to Revenge, and each track now has multiple routes to the finish.
+Those are a new addition to Revenge, and each track now features multiple routes to the finish.
 Some of these alternate routes are actually slower than taking the main path, others are incredibly dangerous, and most of them don’t have any good ways to earn boost.
 As such, you’ll usually want to consider whether or not to take one of the routes marked with the blue arrow lights.

 The Crash events themselves are excellent, as has traditionally been the case.
 You now have a choice of vehicles for each junction, with different boost speeds and Crashbreaker strengths, and the wind is now a factor as well.
 The junctions are also extremely tough, and earning that Perfect five-star rating can be a real challenge.
 I have no problem with this whatsoever, and I’d say the Crash mode on the 360 in particular is easily the strongest point of Burnout Revenge.